zhizhen-kyle-luo/PurchasingApp/README.md

 ## Test Accounts

-The following test accounts are available:
+The following test accounts are available (created automatically if the database is initialized from scratch):

 -   **Email:** `requester@mit.edu` / **Password:** `password123`
 -   **Email:** `sublead@mit.edu` / **Password:** `password123`